U.S. kills top Iranian commander Soleimani in air strike

 Soleimani, who has led the foreign arm of the Revolutionary Guards and has had a key role in fighting in Syria and Iraq, acquired celebrity status at home and abroad.

-The United States and Iran’s regional foes Saudi Arabia and Israel have struggled to keep Iran’s influence in check.

-Soleimani survived several assassination attempts against him by Western, Israeli and Arab agencies over the past two decades.
+He survived several assassination attempts against him by Western, Israeli and Arab agencies over the past two decades.

-His Quds Force, tasked with carrying out operations beyond Iran’s borders, shored up support for Syrian President Bashar al-Assad when he looked close to defeat in the civil war raging since 2011 and also helped militiamen defeat Islamic State in Iraq.
+His Quds Force, tasked with carrying out operations beyond Iran’s borders, shored up support for Syria’s Assad when he looked close to defeat in the civil war raging since 2011 and also helped militiamen defeat Islamic State in Iraq.

 He became head of the Quds Force in 1998, a position in which he kept a low profile for years while he strengthened Iran’s ties with Hezbollah in Lebanon, Syria’s government and Shi’ite militia groups in Iraq.